qdrant/landing_page/qdrant-landing/content/stack/_index.md

 ---
-title: Trusted by the best companies
+title: Trusted by developers worldwide
-subtitle: Leading companies use Qdrant vector search engine to power their products
+subtitle: Qdrant is powering thousands of innovative AI solutions at leading companies.
+Engineers are choosing Qdrant for its top performance, high scalability, ease of use, and flexible cost and resource-saving options
 sitemapExclude: True
 ---